dotnet/iot/Documentation/How to Prepare a Publish Profile.md

 5. You can configure the profile's settings by clicking Configure... in the Publish Window.
 A Profile Settings dialog prompt includes a few options.

     **Notes**
-    * Currently, the Target Runtime doesn't offer a selection for Linux ARM.
-You will need to manually open the profile's XML and change the RuntimeIdentifier element to **linux-arm** shown below:
+    * Currently, the Target Runtime doesn't offer a selection for Linux ARM or Windows ARM.
+You will need to manually open the profile's XML and change the RuntimeIdentifier element to **linux-arm** or **win-arm** shown below:

         ```
         <RuntimeIdentifier>linux-arm</RuntimeIdentifier>
+        or..
+        <RuntimeIdentifier>win-arm</RuntimeIdentifier>
+        or both..
+        <RuntimeIdentifiers>linux-arm;win-arm</RuntimeIdentifiers>
         ```

     * Deployment Mode Options: